 In this article, I’ll be covering how the teachers of tomorrow can leverage digital interactions and technology to facilitate learning.
 Traditionally speaking, we are talking about teaching aids and instructional materials.

 If you want to know WHY these help in learning, you can read this article on the psychology and neuroscience behind it.

 Teaching aids and Instructional materials

-Teaching aids (TAs): Teaching aids are objects (such as a book, picture, or map) or device (such as a DVD or computer) used by a teacher to enhance or enliven classroom instruction (Merriam-Webster).
+Teaching aids (TAs): Teaching aids are objects (such as a book, picture, or map) or devices (such as a DVD or computer) used by a teacher to enhance or enliven classroom instruction (Merriam-Webster).
 They could be audiovisual teaching aids such as videos and guest lectures or tactile like 3D models.

 Instructional materials (IMs): Instructional materials are defined as resources that organize and support instruction, such as textbooks, tasks, and supplementary resources (adapted from Remillard & Heck, 2014).
 It refers to the human and non-human materials and facilities that can be used to ease, encourage, improve and promote teaching and learning activities.
 They are whatever materials used in the process of instruction (IGI global).
 The great Soviet encyclopedia defines IMs as educational resources used to improve students’ knowledge, abilities, and skills, to monitor their assimilation of information, and to contribute to their overall development and upbringing.

 Broadly speaking, any device that helps teach can be called a teaching aid.
 These devices can be traditional items such as blackboards and flannel boards as well as modern devices such as tablets and projectors.
 Scientific tools such as telescopes and microscopes could also be used as teaching aids in a given context.
 Two overarching common factors between most teaching aids: mediums that promote sensory engagement and stimulation.

 Non-electronic – Chalkboards, flip boards, slates, photos, telescopes,